-Source: T24 System

 8.2.1 Due to Banks – Demand and Investment

 These consist of deposits from banks both in the U.S. as well as those located off-shore.
 These accounts are assumed to be operational accounts for clearing purposes.

 The deposit balance in a demand account will be swept into their investment account automatically at the end of the day for interest income once above a certain level; they will be swept back into a demand account at the beginning of the next business day for clearing activity.
 These accounts are maintained for operational USD clearing purposes.